WanNJ/Arduino-Toy/README.md

 # Arduino-Toy
-Some code or notes written while learning Arduino Programming.
+Some code or notes written while learning Arduino Programming for fun.